-Each day, the average adult is given many opportunities to gamble.
+Gambling finds its way into our everyday lives.
 Offices may hold betting pools on the big football game.
 Grocery stores place scratch-off tickets beneath clear plastic in the checkout line.
-Billboards along the freeway tout the latest jackpot for lucky winners of the state lottery.
-Internet sites run banner ads describing their available games.
+Billboards along the freeway tout the latest state lottery jackpot.
+The Internet is at our fingertips and comes with many legal and illegal ways to gamble.

 - Try and fail to stop gambling

 - Miss work and school in order to spend more time gambling

 - Use larger and larger amounts of money in order to feel the rush associated with winning

 - Gamble more after losing a large amount of money, also known as “chasing the losses”

 - Use gambling to deal with stress, sadness or depression